-At its D+ input, the NVT210 contains internal sensor fault detection circuitry.
-This circuit can detect situations where an external remote diode is either not connected or incorrectly connected to the NVT210.
-A simple voltage comparator trips if the voltage at D+ exceeds V{DD} - 1.0 V (typical), signifying an open circuit between D+ and D-.
+At its D+ input, the NCT214 contains internal sensor fault detection circuitry.
+This circuit can detect situations where an external remote diode is either not connected or incorrectly connected to the NCT214.
+A simple voltage comparator trips if the voltage at D+ exceeds $V{DD} - 1.0 V$ (typical), signifying an open circuit between D+ and D-.
 The output of this comparator is checked when a conversion is initiated.
 Bit 2 of the status register (open flag) is set if a fault is detected.
-If the \overline{ALERT} pin is enabled, setting this flag causes \overline{ALERT} to assert low.
+If the ALERT pin is enabled, setting this flag causes ALERT to assert low.

-If the user does not wish to use an external sensor with the NVT210, tie the D+ and D- inputs together to prevent continuous setting of the open flag.
+If the user does not wish to use an external sensor with the NCT214, tie the D+ and D- inputs together to prevent continuous setting of the open flag.

-The NVT210 Interrupt System
+The NCT214 Interrupt System

-The NVT210 has two interrupt outputs, ALERT and THERM.
+The NCT214 has two interrupt outputs, ALERT and THERM.
 Both have different functions and behavior.
 ALERT is maskable and responds to violations of software programmed temperature limits or an open-circuit fault on the external diode.
 THERM is intended as a fail-safe interrupt output that cannot be masked.

-If the external or local temperature exceeds the programmed high temperature limits, or equals or exceeds the low temperature limits, the \overline{ALERT} output is asserted low.
-An open-circuit fault on the external diode also causes \overline{ALERT} to assert. \overline{ALERT} is reset when serviced by a master reading its device address, provided the error condition has gone away and the status register has been reset.
+If the external or local temperature exceeds the programmed high temperature limits, or equals or exceeds the low temperature limits, the $\overline{\text{ALERT}}$ output is asserted low.
+An open-circuit fault on the external diode also causes $\overline{\text{ALERT}}$ to assert. $\overline{\text{ALERT}}$ is reset when serviced by a master reading its device address, provided the error condition has gone away and the status register has been reset.

 The THERM output asserts low if the external or local temperature exceeds the programmed THERM limits.
 THERM temperature limits should normally be equal to or greater than the high temperature limits.
 THERM is reset automatically when the temperature falls back within the THERM limit.
-A hysteresis value can be programmed; in which case, THERM resets when the temperature falls to the limit value minus the hysteresis value.
+The external and local limits are set by default to 85°C. A hysteresis value can be programmed; in which case, THERM resets when the temperature falls to the limit value minus the hysteresis value.
 This applies to both local and remote measurement channels.
 The power-on hysteresis default value is 10°C, but this can be reprogrammed to any value after powerup.